 You have a few support options depending on your needs.
 The Setup tab on the website has everything you need to get started, and there is also the FAQ page, which is particularly helpful if you’re having issues with Netflix.

 The Support tab takes you to the server status page we mentioned earlier.
 This houses up-to-date server news as well as links to other helpful pages.
 First, there’s the Network Monitoring Status page where you can view the status of all servers.
 Then you have the Keenow Troubleshooting Wizard which should help you solve common issues.
 However, this didn’t appear to be working when we tried it out.

-Overall, this provider offers reliable connections at decent speeds, albeit not as fast as others we’ve tested.
+Overall, this provider offers reliable connections at okay speeds, albeit not as fast as others we’ve tested.
 Its undeniable focus on connecting users with Netflix means it’s a great choice for those looking to stream from that and similar sites.
 What’s more, unlimited bandwidth and P2P servers make it a good choice for torrenters.

 The fact that you can use an unlimited number of devices simultaneously is a rare bonus.
 Now that there’s an iOS app available, most devices can be easily set up to work with the VPN.

 While Keenow appears to be a pretty solid all-rounder, factors like the small network, mediocre speeds, and lack of live chat support show that is has a way to go to be able to compete with some of the larger providers.